efabrizio75/demo-node-app/README.md

 * The list of users registered appears also as a definition list;
 * There is a link to view the list of registered users on the collection form;
 * There is an additional route that shows the HTTP headers from the request;
+* The Bootstrap source is referenced via CDN, not with a local inclusion;

 ## Technology stack